luchob/swagger-example/README.md

 Everything about `springfox` is nice but in order to generate a swagger specification the server needs to be running.
 This may not be perfect for CI.
 The swagger specification may be reqired in build time when there is no running server.

-## Generating Swagger documentation with gradle at build time
+## Generating Swagger specification with gradle at build time

 At the time of writing there is no very good support for gradle.
 Maven is the favoured build system.
 There is a nice [maven plugin](https://github.com/kongchen/swagger-maven-plugin).
 This project uses a [gradle port](https://github.com/gigaSproule/swagger-gradle-plugin) of the plugin.
 To generate swagger specification execute:

 `gradlew swagger`

 The swagger spec is available under the project root in `\generated\swagger-json`.
-The swagger spec may be used in various ways, e.g. it may be even tried out in the (online swagger editor)[http://editor.swagger.io/]
+The swagger spec may be used in various ways, e.g. it may be even tried out in the [online swagger editor](http://editor.swagger.io/).

 # The Big Picture